 • Learn The Cues.
 Babies often bite when they are bored or are frustrated.
 If a baby is easily distracted, nursing in a quiet room will help minimize distractions.
 A nursing necklace that is only offered at feeding times can prevent boredom.
 Pay attention to his cues.
 If he is getting restless or pulling away, go ahead and take him off and offer the breast again later.
 If you learn to anticipate it, you can prevent it.

 • Teething.
 Teething is another common reason.
-Try offering a teething baby something to chew on before the feeding.
-(A Teething Bling bracelet would work great.)
+Try offering a teething baby one of the toys previously mentioned to chew on before the feeding.

 Not every baby bites, but biting is a painful and discouraging phase for some.
 But rest assured, it is just a phase.

 Babies can learn that biting is not tolerated and nursing will get back to normal.
 Hang in there!
 Don’t quit yet.
 Try these tips to help your baby learn not to bite, and you can both enjoy this special time of closeness for a while longer.

 - Breastfeeding Myths Vs. Facts